visaub/Forum-Registrer/README.md

 - `workon myenv36`
 - `bash install_libraries.sh`

-Then, go to the 'Web' tab and create a new webapp, using 'Manual Configuration' and 'Python 3.6'.
+Then, go to the **Web** tab and create a new webapp, using _Manual Configuration_ and _Python 3.6_.
 The application is located at the script forum_app.py.
-The 'Source Code' and 'Working directory' must point to the folder where **forum_app.py** is located, usually the path is '/home/**your_pythonanywhere_username**/Forum-Registrer/web/'.
+The _Source Code_ and _Working directory_ must point to the folder where **forum_app.py** is located, usually the path is '/home/**your_pythonanywhere_username**/Forum-Registrer/web/'.
 On 'Virtualenv', you have to write `myenv36`, because it is the Virutal Environment that was created before and will host the app.

 ### Custom